 The terms of our public offering required us to deposit all subscription proceeds in escrow pursuant to the terms of our escrow agreement with UMB Bank, N.A., our escrow agent, until the earlier of the date that we receive subscriptions aggregating at least \$2,000,000 (including shares purchased by our sponsor, its affiliates and our directors and officers) or January 20, 2016.
-As of June 30, 2015, we had not raised the minimum offering amount and had not released the subscription proceeds held in escrow.
 On July 2, 2015, we received subscriptions aggregating \$2,000,000, and the subscription proceeds held in escrow were released to us.
 Our public offering will terminate no later than January 20, 2017, unless extended.